Herstmonceux Integrative Health Centre

 Telephone: 01323 firstname.lastname@example.org

-Please only come to the surgery if you have a booked appointment.
+Please only come to the clinic if you have a booked appointment.

 When you arrive for your booked appointments, our reception team will ask if you have any Covid-19 symptoms or have been asked to self-isolate, they will also ask you to wash/sanitise your hands.